talharauf15/CandyCrushGame_Programming-Fundamentals_Project/README.md

 Collaborative Development:

-This project is the result of a successful partnership between [Your Name] and [Your Partner's Name].
+This project is the result of a successful partnership between Talha Rauf and Uzair Azam.
 Our collaborative development process allowed us to combine our unique skills and perspectives, resulting in a well-rounded and engaging final project.

 Conclusion: